The influence of spin in black hole triplets: Results and Discussion

-We focus on the ensemble of Pythagorean triangular configurations.
-In our previous paper we used an informal method of classifying the triangles into either more hierarchical or less hierarchical depending on the angle between the hypotenuse and the second longest side of the triangle.
-If there was an angle $>$ 30$^{\circ}$, the triangle was considered an NHT and if the angle was $<$ 30$^{\circ}$, an HT.
-This is shown in Table \ref{tab:angles}.

-First we consider the lifetimes of the systems and how changing both the spin and mass may affect the triple system from the dataset of Run One.
-From Figure \ref{fig:avglife}, the average lifetimes/crossing time for all of the triangles are presented.
-There is no distinctive effect of spin on the evolution.
-As mass increases, it becomes the dominant factor with large mass systems living for shorter times.
-The intermediary mass range is where most of the variation presents itself.
-In Figure \ref{fig:avglife4-7}, this mass range is looked at more closely from Run Three.
+Here we focus on the ensemble of Pythagorean triangular configurations (Set Two).
+When we consider the average lifetime of the triplet systems across all mass ranges ($10^0$ M$_\odot$ - $10^{12}$ M$_\odot$) in Set Two Run One (Refer to Table \ref{tab:SetTwo}), there is no discernible effect of spin above the mass 10$^8$ M$_\odot$.
+Mass becomes the dominant factor with large mass systems living for shorter times, which is expected.
+However, the intermediary mass range we observe variation in the lifetimes.
+In Figure \ref{fig:avglife4-7}, this mass range is looked at more closely from Set Two Run Two.
 It may be that spin has a small effect on the lifetimes around the 10$^{4}$ M$_{\odot}$ - 10$^{5}$ M$_{\odot}$ mass range.
-However, this may also be an element of the inherent chaoticity of these systems.

-The average number of two-body encounters mirror that of the lifetimes as the longer lived systems tend to have more time for interaction.
-This is shown in Figure \ref{fig:2body}.
-There is less indication of an effect of spin in this case.
-Intermediary mass systems are big enough to have a lot of interactions and small enough to not immediately coalesce.

-We also briefly consider the effect of spin on the fraction of mergers by limiting the mass to 10$^{5.5}$ M$_{\odot}$ (Run Three), which had been found to be the transitory mass range from escape dominated dynamics to merger dominated dynamics in Paper I. Here, we consider at this mass unit there are, for each triangle, the possibility of two mergers.
-The fraction of mergers that take place for all the triangles at this mass unit is considered.
-However, there is no strong spin-effect visible as can be seen in Figure \ref{fig:fractmerge}.